gvwilson/sdxjs/en/src/build-manager/index.md

 [% inc file="circular-rules.yml" %]
 [% inc pat="check-cycles.*" fill="sh out" %]

-## How can we specify that a file is out of date? {: #build-manager-timestamp}
+## How can we specify that a file is out-of-date? {: #build-manager-timestamp}

-The next step is to figure out which files are out of date.
+The next step is to figure out which files are out-of-date.
 Make does this by comparing the [%i "timestamp!in build" "build!timestamp" %]timestamps[%/i%] of the files in question, but this isn't always reliable:
 [%i "clock synchronization (in build)" "build!clock synchronization" %]computers' clocks may be slightly out of sync[%/i%],